How Specification Management Software Helps Fashion Brands

 Tech Pack Integration: BOM and Compliance Data

-While BOMs and compliance data are managed separately from specifications, many platforms allow teams to connect these systems.
-This supports a more unified product development workflow without overloading the specification tool itself.
+While BOMs and compliance data live outside measurement specs, many platforms allow you to connect these systems.
+This setup supports a more unified product development workflow without crowding the specification process itself.

 Measurement and Fit Management

-For example, chest width might be measured 1 inch below the armhole with a tolerance of plus or minus 0.5 inch.
+For example, chest width may be measured one inch below the armhole with a tolerance of plus or minus 0.5 inches.

 Manage Your Fashion Production in One Place With Onbrand

-Clear, well-managed specifications are the backbone of fashion production.
-When your team has easy access to up-to-date spec data, it’s easier to move fast, maintain product quality, and meet regulatory compliance standards as they evolve.
+Clear, well-managed specifications are the foundation of fashion production.
+When you have easy access to up-to-date spec data, it becomes easier to stay on schedule, maintain product quality, and meet regulatory compliance standards as requirements change.

-Onbrand gives fashion brands a simple way to manage the entire product development process.
-With one connected platform, you can organize specification data, track updates, reduce errors, and keep everyone, from design to production, on the same page.
+Onbrand PLM gives fashion brands a clear way to manage specification data across the fashion product development process.
+With one connected platform, you can track updates, reduce errors, and keep design and production on the same page.

 FAQs About Specification Management Software